rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 </form>
 ## Insertion Grammar
-Given the insertion locations, can we produce a grammar such that we can *guarantee* that *at least one* instance of characterizing node can be inserted?
+Given the insertion locations, can we produce a grammar such that we can *guarantee* that *at least one* instance of evocative subtree can be inserted?
-To do that, all we need to guarantee is that the start node in any derivation tree can *reach* the characterizing node.
+To do that, all we need to guarantee is that the start node in any derivation tree can *reach* the characterizing nonterminal.
 For now, let us call our fault `F1`.
-Let us indicate that our start symbol guarantees reachability of characterizing node by specializing it.
+Let us indicate that our start symbol guarantees reachability of characterizing nonterminal by specializing it.
 So, our new start symbol is `<start F1>`

-Next, for the start symbol to guarantee reachability to characterizing node, all that we need to ensure is that *all* the expansion rules of start can reach the characterizing node.
-On the other hand, for a guarantee that an expansion rule can reach the characterizing node, all that is required is that one of the nonterminals in that rule guarantees reachability.
+Next, for the start symbol to guarantee reachability to characterizing nonterminal, all that we need to ensure is that *all* the expansion rules of start can reach the characterizing nonterminal.
+On the other hand, for a guarantee that an expansion rule can reach the characterizing nonterminal, all that is required is that one of the nonterminals in that rule guarantees reachability.
 We start with a few helper functions